iakshay/iakshay.github.com/_posts/2013-09-22-gsoc-post-midem.md

 - Realtime Notes
 - Responsive Layout

-## Implemenation
+## Implementation

 - For the home page, I'm using [localStorage][2] to save user details so the user doesn't need to enter details again and again.
 - Implementing the layout was the tricky part.
-I didn't want to use JavaScript for layouts (its bad!).
+I didn't want to use JavaScript for layouts *(its bad!)*.
 While I wanted the app to be Responsive (atleast for tablets).
-And didn't want horizontal scrollbars.
+And didn't want horizontal or vertical scrollbars.
 Using 100% height for body, kept the modules to the height of the window.
 - I also added features to change layouts depending on the need of the user.
 So if you wanted to only chat, you can switch to Chat Only Mode.
 Clever use of CSS3 Transitions here for smooth UX.
 - I'm using [socket.io][3] for implementing the chat rooms.
 - Video conferencing was easy, since the Fluid component had been developed earlier